 Boniface Mwangi: Mission Occupy Parliament

 He is among the young breed of activists who is keeping the government on toes.
-When members of the 11th Parliament demanding a salary increment Kenyans went ballistic.
+When members of the 11th Parliament demanded a salary increment Kenyans went ballistic.
 It should be noted that Kenyans Parliamentarians are among of the highest paid in the world.
-The protester led by Boniface Mwangi likened the greediness of the MPs to that of pigs thus the MPigs to refer to the legislators.
+The protest, led by Boniface Mwangi likened the greediness of the MPs to that of pigs.
 To bring the point home, the activists dropped pigs, piglets and blood in the gates of parliament.
 This was unconventional protests that gave anti-riot police a hard time to handle.
 Some of the protesters were arrested.
+Boni is one of the few consistent activists who doesn't shy aware from criticizing the high and the mighty including the President and his Deputy.
 Boniface Mwangi is a trained photo journalist who has won many awards for his exceptional work behind the lens.

 Hussein Khalid: Muslim Human Rights

 Muslim Human Rights (MUHURI) has been in existence since 1997 with Hussein Khalid at the helm as the executive director.
 MUHURI is registered as a civil society organization (CSO).
 The CSO core mandate is to advocate for good governance and human rights for the marginalized groups in Kenya.

 Robert Alai: Cyber Activists

 He is blogger of note and has ruffled the powers that be the wrong way more than once.
 The cyber activists is known for his scathing attack on political figures and government aficionados he deems corrupt.
 Robert Alai have landed him in Kenya courts and brief stint behind bars.
 He earned praise both locally and internationally for his timely updates on twitter during the Westgate siege.
 Alai is fast losing his lustre and sincerity when it comes to fighting graft.
 It is claimed that Alai has been pocketed by the government.